WillJames476/Project-Basic/README.md

 # Todolist
 A basic todolist app, with acount management

+Prerequisites
+1.g++

 how to run
-1. set the todolist to executable permision or compile the todlist.cpp
+1. compile the todlist.cpp
 2. run the todolist file
 3. enjoy